ampproject/amphtml/extensions/amp-subscriptions-google/amp-subscriptions-google.md

 </script>
 ```

 The `skuMapUrl` is called on page load.
-It should a map of element id's and configurations:
+It should be a map of element id's and configurations:

 ```JSON
 {